socarlosb/simple-webpack-starter-kit/README.md

 - 3rd if conditions are always false the code will not be in the bundle.js (cause they will never execute)
 - 4th unused modules code will not be part of the bundle.js file (cool)
 - [x] css-loader - so that webpack can read css files (in the javascript file!)
-- [x] style-loader - so that webpack can add the css file on my html file
+- [x] style-loader - so that webpack can add the css file on the html head file
+- [x] extract-text-webpack-plugin - to extract my css code to a separated file, for production
+- [x] sass-loader - translate scss to css
+- [x] node-sass - for webpack to know css!

 ## Sources
 [Webpack Documentation](https://webpack.js.org/concepts/)
 [Webpack 2 - A full tutorial (4 Nov 2016)](https://www.youtube.com/watch?v=eWmkBNBTbMM&t=2323s)